-When acting as the lessor for the leasing of sixteenth section trust lands, the school district uses the minimum of 4% interest required by Mississippi statute for sixteenth section loans to calculate the present value of future sixteenth section lease payments.
-When acting as lessee, the school district uses its estimated incremental borrowing rate to calculate the present value of lease payments when the rate implicit in the lease is not known.
+When acting as the lessor for the leasing of sixteenth section trust lands, the school district uses the minimum, of 4% interest required by Mississippi statute for sixteenth section loans to calculate the net present value of future sixteenth section lease payments.
+When acting as the lessee, the school district uses the federal prime lending rate to calculate the present value of lease payments if the rate implicit in the lease is not known.
 See Notes 6 and 7 for details.